 These situations require expediency, decisiveness, and accuracy.
 They are driven by results and there is little, if any, room for error.
 In these cases, the team just needs someone to be in charge and distribute assignments.

-However, being a controlling, directive manager is generally a less-effective leadership style because it usually results in disengaged employees who rely on their superiors to make all the decisions.
+However, being a controlling, order-giving manager is generally a less effective leadership style because it usually results in disengaged employees who rely on their superiors to make all the decisions.
 Ideally, managers can step up and serve as coaches for employees as well.

-The term “coaching” refers to a two-way communication process between members of the organization (leaders to team members, peers to peers, team members to leaders) aimed at influencing and developing the employees’ skills, motivation, attitude, judgment, or ability to perform, and the willingness to contribute to an organization’s goals.
+The term “coaching” refers to a two-way communication process between members of the organization (leaders to team members, peers to peers, team members to leaders) aimed at influencing and developing the employees’ skills, motivations, attitudes, judgment, or ability to perform, along with their willingness to contribute to an organization’s goals.

 Coaching employees involves teaching them how to arrive at a solution on their own.
 It’s about teaching critical-thinking skills that lead to self-reliance instead of just falling back on the boss.
-Managing is typically a one-way street; coaching relies on open communication in both directions (employee to supervisor and supervisor to employee).
+Managing is typically a one-way street; the coaching approach to management relies on open communication in both directions (employee to supervisor and supervisor to employee).

 Effective leaders guide their employees in their work and then get out of the way.
 These leaders trust their employees to make smart decisions.
 When employees feel trusted, workplace satisfaction increases, work gets done more efficiently, and the quality of that work improves.

 Unfortunately, too many managers fall short of success because they focus on the task and bottom line results, overlooking the fact that results are best achieved through developing and inspiring others to achieve those results.
-While achieving results through others is a challenging task, organizations cannot grow and compete if their managers don’t talk to people about their performance and contribution to the organization.
-With regular and skillful coaching, managers can fulfill their responsibility to deliver:
+While achieving results through others is a challenging task, organizations cannot grow and compete if their managers don’t talk to people about their performance and contributions to the organization.
+By implementing regular and skillful coaching, managers can fulfill their responsibility to deliver:

 - Enhanced performance and improved productivity.